pypa/pipx/docs/how-to/install-pipx.md

 #### Additional (optional) commands

-To allow pipx actions in global scope.
+To allow pipx actions in global scope (requires pipx 1.5.0+):

 ```
 sudo pipx ensurepath --global
 ```

-To prepend the pipx bin directory to PATH instead of appending it.
+To prepend the pipx bin directory to PATH instead of appending it (requires pipx 1.7.0+):

 ```
 sudo pipx ensurepath --prepend